WilsonBillkia/ethereum-node/README.md

 This just copies the steps published here https://github.com/remyroy/ethstaker/blob/main/merge-goerli-prater.md.
 Thanks to remy - an excellent guide!

-NB This is configured for goerli - for other networks change the flag in the geth.service file in this repo.
+NB This is configured for goerli - using the flag in the geth.service file in this repo.

 NB For validators, DONT FORGET to put your address in the lighthousevalidator.service file where marked.